-If you or someone you love has been injured on a cruise ship or tender, you need an experienced cruise ship accident lawyer in North Miami Beach on your side.
+If you or someone you love has been injured on a cruise ship or tender, you need an experienced cruise ship accident lawyer in Miami on your side.
 Contact cruise ship accident attorney at Dante Law Firm, P.A. to learn more about all of your legal options.
 Call us at 1-888-920-HURT or 305-949-2526 today to discuss your case.

 Every year, more than 20 million people go on cruises around the world.
 These cruises range from 3-day Bahamas excursions to longer transatlantic voyages and they bring in more than $37 billion a year in revenue for the cruise industry.
 Cruises have become an increasingly popular mode of travel, attracting both families with small children and elderly retirees.
 In fact, every year, the cruise industry grows at a rate of 7.4% and in 2012, 13 new cruise ships debuted to accommodate the growing demand.